Vikram729/INDE577_DS_ML/Supervised Learning/06-KNN/README.md

 The detailed code example demonstrates the implementation of a K-Nearest Neighbors classifier with visualization techniques to better understand its operation.

----

-For more information on KNN and other machine learning algorithms, consider exploring additional resources, like online tutorials, books, and research papers.
-This example provides a foundational understanding, but there's much more to learn in the world of KNN and machine learning.